DoTheEvo/selfhosted-apps-docker/wireguard/readme.md

 # Installation

 ### on linux
-Install `wireguard-tools` or whatever is the equivalent in your distro.<br>
+Install `wireguard-tools` package, or whatever is the equivalent in your distro.<br>
 The package should provide two command line utilities

 * `wg` -  utility for configuration and management of WireGuard tunnel interfaces